residence, architectural practice

 5 Maryland Park, Stratford, E15 1HB

-Two-Up Two-Down House is a reworking of a Victorian mid terrace by architects Khan Bonshek.
-They use imaginative spatial devices to maximise the limited floor area.
-Double height volumes & blurring of rooms combine to create space & light.
+The Two-Up Two-Down house is architectural practice Khan Bonshek's self build home, and winner of the Don't Move Improve 2024 Transformation Award.
+The house is a reworking of a mid terrace, using imaginative spatial devices to maximise the limited floor area.
+Double height volumes, exposed structure and the blurring of rooms combine to introduce light and create the illusion of space.

 The closest tube is Maryland on the Elizabeth Line